ActionScripted/Genericons/readme.md

 Also note the CSS property "-webkit-font-smoothing: antialiased".
 That makes the icons look great in WebKit browsers.
 Please see http://noscope.com/2012/font-smoothing for more info.

+To-Do
+---

+* Cleanup Trip Advisor glyph and move to proper code point
+* Settle on a standard source format, ideally a (F)OSS one
+* Update examples and further cleanup any possible brand/trademark stuff

 Change Log
 ---